Blog: Anatomy of a trench watch

 I make additions and corrections to this web site frequently, but because they are buried somewhere on one of the pages the changes are not very noticeable, so I decided to create this blog section to highlight new material.
 Here below you will find part of one of the pages that I have either changed or added to significantly.

-The section below is from my page about Great War trench watches.
+The section below is from my page about World War One trench watches.

 Anatomy of a Trench Watch

 Many people call any watch with wire lugs a "trench watch", even watches that are clearly ladies watches (which I discuss at Ladies "trench" watches?).
-But are there any features that distinguish a "trench watch", i.e. one that was designed to be used "at the front" in the trenches during the Great War, from other wristwatches of the period?
+But are there any features that distinguish a "trench watch", i.e. one that was designed to be used "at the front" in the trenches during World War One, from other wristwatches of the period?
 Yes, there are; the two principal features are luminous dials and unbreakable crystals, and the ultimate is a wristwatch with a luminous dial, unbreakable crystal and waterproof Borgel case.